keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 Modify your deployment file adding`keptn.sh/metadata: "stage=dev"` annotation.

-To see any change Keptn will have to redeploy: bump the `app.kubernetes.io/version` (ex. if you are following our getting started guide change the version from `0.0.2` to `0.0.3`) or change the `keptn.sh/version` if you used the Keptn specific labels in your deployment yaml file.
+To see the changes Keptn must redeploy: increment the `app.kubernetes.io/version` value (ex. if you are following our getting started guide change the version from `0.0.2` to `0.0.3`) or change the `keptn.sh/version` if you used the Keptn specific labels in your deployment yaml file.